 Ausable Valley Middle School

-- Ausable Valley Middle School's student population of 184 students has grown by 9% over five school years.
+- Ausable Valley Middle School's student population of 176 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-8|

 |Total Classroom Teachers||15 teachers|